clykins90/photo_report/README.md

    - Shows upload progress and status indicators
    - Automatically associates photos with reports
    - Provides a grid view of uploaded photos with status indicators
+   - Uses client-generated IDs to reliably track files during upload

 2. **PhotoService**: A service layer that handles communication with the backend
-   - `uploadBatchPhotos`: Uploads multiple photos to the server
+   - `uploadBatchPhotos`: Uploads multiple photos to the server with client IDs
    - `analyzePhotos`: Analyzes photos for a report
    - `analyzePhoto`: Analyzes a single photo
    - `analyzeBatchPhotos`: Analyzes a specific set of photos